RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

         return result;
     }

-Will the improvement mentioned above we get a total improvement of 15%.
+The above-mentioned improvements result in an overall improvement of **15 %**.

 Contribution